 - Hydrate: It is always important to drink enough water, and a good rule of thumb is to drink at least half your body weight in ounces of purified (filtered) water daily.
 However, your body may need even more water on hot days, so be sure to hydrate before, during, and after any physical activity—even low-impact activity such as gardening.

-- Eat Right: Why put extra stress on your heart this summer?
-Stick to a diet rich in protein, healthy fats (especially from fish and olive oil), low-sugar fruits, non-starchy vegetables, nuts, and legumes.
-Eliminate added sugars, starchy carbohydrates, and trans fats.
+- Eat well: Why put extra stress on your heart this summer?
+Stick to a diet rich in protein, healthy fats (especially from fish and olive oil), fruit, non-starchy vegetables, whole grains, legumes, nuts and seeds.
+Eliminate added sugars, starchy carbohydrates and trans fats.

 Finally, take extra precautions if you are overweight, have high blood pressure or diabetes, or have an increased risk of heart disease.
 Remember that your heart has to put in a little more effort to keep you healthy despite the heat, and you can help by doing your part.